Website Manager

 Don’t worry if your player struggles at evaluations.
 Everyone will be placed on a team, regardless of position in the draft.

-VERY IMPORTANT: Siblings are always drafted to the same team, and up to three players stay with their parents if a parent is coaching.
+VERY IMPORTANT: Siblings are always drafted to the same team.
 Each team may only have three official coaches who attend the draft -- we do this to prevent stacked rosters.
 Players may note requests for other players or coaches during registration, but be prepared to play on whichever team drafts your player.
-If your player does not attend evaluations, they will not be placed on a team.

-We offer the handy guide below for those of you who like tables and graphs.
-If you have any additional questions, please refer to our FAQ or email [email protected].
+If you have any additional questions, please refer to our FAQ or email [email protected]